 So why is there such a broad range of prices?
 The main difference is in the amount of man hours that goes into the manufacture of each instrument.
 Higher-priced instruments will have a lot more hand-made components and a lot more time spent aligning and regulating each individual part correctly to ensure a properly resonant, fantastic-sounding instrument.
 Conversely, the build time for purely factory-built instruments is a lot shorter, resulting in a compromise on construction quality and oversight, but a compromise that allows for a much more affordable retail price.

-What about buying a second-hand acoustic piano?
+Should I consider buying a second-hand acoustic piano?

 Because they are quite cumbersome objects that take up a lot of space, you quite often come across pianos on online classified sites that are listed at a bargain price, or even just free (buyer collects!) simply because the owner just wants to get rid of them to make space.
 However, you do need to exercise a certain amount of caution with ‘giveaway pianos’, as they’ll often either be very old, or had a very hard life – or both!
 The older the piano, the more likely it’s going to be to need expensive maintenance that’ll put the overall cost on a par with buying a new one.